komsait/AI-BrainTumorDetection/README.md

 # Brain Tumor Detection API

-A production-ready FastAPI web application for detecting and segmenting brain tumors in MRI images using TensorFlow/Keras models.
+A production-ready FastAPI web application for detecting and segmenting brain tumors in MRI images using TensorFlow/Keras models. can be viewed at: tumorai.tahoonkhaled.com
+NOTE: for faster and better experience go with the downloaded app.

 ## 🧠 Features